codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 resolver: lts-6.9
 ```

-I've been busy doing Go programming at work and can't recall the git syntax for Stack, so I'll refer to this [big faq page they have](https://docs.haskellstack.org/en/stable/faq/).
-In about 15 seconds I see "I need to use a package (or version of a package) that is not available on hackage, what should I do?" and then:
+I've been busy doing Go programming at work and can't recall the git syntax for Stack, so I'll refer to this [big FAQ page they have](https://docs.haskellstack.org/en/stable/faq/).
+In about 15 seconds I see "I need to use a package (or version of a package) that is not available on Hackage, what should I do?" and then:

 ```
 To install packages directly from a Git repository, use e.g.: